zhiwenh/delib/README.md

 ## Requirements

-Must [install geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum).
-Here are the Mac OSX install commands with brew.
+You need to have an Ethereum node to connect with.
+Delib has been tested with [geth](https://github.com/ethereum/go-ethereum/wiki/geth).
+The Mac OSX install commands with brew is shown below.
+[Click here](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) for additional install information.

 ```
 brew tap ethereum/ethereum
 brew install ethereum
 ```

-Must use [npm web3](https://www.npmjs.com/package/web3) version 0.17.0-alpha.
-Delib installs it as a dependency and also as a peer dependency.
+Delib uses [npm web3](https://www.npmjs.com/package/web3) version 0.17.0-alpha.
+Delib installs it as a dependency and also as a peer dependency for your built contract files.
 The current web3 version is 0.17.0-beta.

 <a name="install"></a>

-## Installation and Setup
+## Installation, Setup

 ### Global install